CraftAcademyLabs/ca_course/atm_challenge/step_6_2.md

 [...]
 ```

 Now, the method `card_expired?` is a little tricky.
 We need to make use of Ruby's `Date` object. `account.exp_date` is of String class.
-We need to transform it to a Date object and compare it to todays date.
+We need to transform it to a Date object and compare it to today's date.
 Examine the following implementation closely before implementing it.

 !FILENAME lib/atm.rb
 ```ruby